jrice722/simple/docs.md

-The following documentation describes how to use the Karel electric razor on your face.
+The following documentation describes how to use the Pavel electric razor on your face.

 Note that this razor is certainly safe to use for children, adults, pets, wildlife, aliens, and trees.

-The razor requires [AA Batteries].
+The razor requires [AAA Batteries].